 - If possible, mend fences.
 Contact those people you miss and make steps towards reconciliation.

-- Remember that most New Year's Eve resolutions are unrealistic and made during times of sad reflection.
+- People often make unrealistic New Year's Eve resolutions.
 This year, try to come up with positive and achievable goals for the upcoming 12 months.

 Where to get help